TowhidKashem/image-dataset-prepper/README.md

 When collecting data sets for training image classification models it's a real pain to manually sift through thousands of images to weed out the inaccurate, duplicate and broken ones.
 This app aims to make the process a lttle more tolerable by allowing you to use keyboard shortcuts to quicky cycle through all the images in a folder and delete the ones you don't want.

-Also included are some notebooks/python scripts to automate deleting duplicates and corrupt files which leads to less overall images that need to be manually reviewed.

 ## Installation

 First install the dependencies: